 It refers to the land where the grapes are grown.
 It evokes the characteristics of a wine from a particular region or vineyard.

 It refers to the degree in which a wine taste like the region where it was grown.

 This is used to describe the type of grape used to produce the wine.
 Varietal wines are produced with a minimum of 85% of one grape type.

 It is the process of harvesting grapes and making wine.
 A vintage wine is achieved when all grapes come from the same year.

-It is a term used to refer to strong flavoured, dark coloured and high alcohol wine.
+It is a term used to refer to strong flavored, dark-colored and high alcohol wine.

-Hopefully, these terms will complement the wine basics for beginners series and help you the next time you are buying wine, enjoying your favourite bottle or chatting about wine.
-If you have any questions or want a follow-up edition of wine terms let me know here or dm me on my Instagram!
+Hopefully, these terms will complement the wine basics for beginners series and help you the next time you buy wine, enjoy your favourite bottle, or chat about wine.
+If you have any questions or want a follow-up edition of wine terms, let me know here or dm me on my Instagram!
 Cheers, and start practising the terms with your next glass.